 Just 1% of the national research spend has been allocated to this devastating disease

-Mum-of-three Catherine Wilcockson had not been feeling herself for the past two years and was mistakenly prescribed anti-depressants to treat her symptoms.
+Mum-of-three Catherine Wilcockson had not been feeling herself and was mistakenly prescribed anti-depressants to treat her symptoms.
 After a couple of episodes of ‘blacking out’ and then a massive seizure in May 2019, it was finally discovered that she had a brain tumour.
-The 36-year-old from Sheffield has undergone an awake craniotomy, radiotherapy and chemotherapy and, remarkably, feels like her diagnosis has given her a new lease of life.
+The 37-year-old from Sheffield has undergone an awake craniotomy, radiotherapy and chemotherapy and, since her recovery, has dedicated herself to fundraising for Brain Tumour Research.
+Remarkably, Catherine feels like her diagnosis has given her a new lease of life

 Here’s Catherine’s story…

 I was watching my little girl Shani in her school nativity on 10 December 2018, when I suddenly felt like I was having an out-of-body experience.
 It was as if I was watching the production from a location outside of my body.
 It was really scary but I managed to pull myself together and focus.
 After that, I continued to have similar experiences on a daily basis.
 I hadn’t been feeling right for the previous two years or so.
 I had a row of dresses I’d bought but never worn hanging in my wardrobe, as I’d cancelled nights out, due to feeling rubbish.
 One of my friends was suffering from depression and anxiety, so I assumed I had the same thing.
 I went to see my GP, who agreed that I had a mental illness, and I was prescribed 10mg dosage of citalopram, to be taken daily.